mathieudelehaye/JavaToLLVMIRCompiler/README.md

 # BisonParsers
-Some parsers and lexical analyzers created with GNU Bison and Flex open source tools.
+Some parsers and lexical analyzers created with the GNU Bison and Flex open source tools.

 A parser for the Java language has been added, which is able to parse a simple Java program.

 TODO: generate an abstract syntax tree (AST) and LLVM-IR intermediate code from the syntactic analysis.